Deadly flooding devastates central Texas: Here’s how to help

 By Jennifer Johnson, CNN

-(CNN) — Torrential rains triggered flash flooding in central Texas Friday, killing more than 100 people, including dozens of children who were at summer camps along the Guadalupe River.
+(CNN) — In the early morning hours of July 4, torrential rains triggered flash flooding in central Texas.
+At least 120 people were killed, including dozens of children who were at summer camps along the Guadalupe River.
 The river rose more than 20 feet in less than two hours.
-People are still missing.

-As search and rescue continues, charities are on the ground providing aid.
+As the search and recovery continues, charities are on the ground providing aid.
 You can help by clicking HERE or using the form below.

 The-CNN-Wire